MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-sign-in-passkey-authenticator.md

 ### Same-device authentication in native Microsoft applications (Android)

-You can use passkeys in Authenticator on your Android device to sign in to other Microsoft apps, such as Microsoft OneDrive, SharePoint, and Outlook.
+You can't use passkeys in Authenticator on your Android device to sign in to other Microsoft apps, such as Microsoft OneDrive, SharePoint, and Outlook.
+Support for Android devices is coming later during preview.
 ---